applejag/notes-old/data-structs/binary-search-tree/binary-search-tree-enumeration.md

 7 root --------------- .Value => 'D'
 ```

 Useful when deleting/clearing up a tree or a branch.
-You can safely remove each
+Deleting in this order
+will ensure you are always deleting leaf nodes, and will therefore save some
-node in this order without needing to move any nodes around in the process.
+performance on not needing to move nodes around during deletion.

 ## Reference